kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

-1. Change the existing initial value for the backoff curve to 1s to stack more retries earlier, and reduce the maximum backoff for a given restart from 5 minutes to 30 seconds, for all restarts (`restartPolicy: OnFailure` and `restartPolicy: Always`)
+1. Change the existing initial value for the backoff curve to 1s to stack more retries earlier, and reduce the maximum backoff for a given restart from 5 minutes to 1 minute, for all restarts (`restartPolicy: OnFailure` and `restartPolicy: Always`)
 2. Provide an option to cluster operators to configure an even lower maximum backoff for all containers on a specific Node, down to 1s